phocks/phocks.github.io/_drafts/2020-11-07-a-simple-web-api-with-deno-oak-nginx-secured-with-lets-encrypt-on-google-cloud.md

 {"message":"Hello World!"}

 ```
 Simple right?
+OK!

-I'll be running all this on my Google Cloud Compute instance.
+> Note: I'll be running all this on my Google Cloud Compute instance.
 You can learn how to set one up for free using [this handy tutorial](https://phocks.github.io/a-free-google-server-forever.html) that I wrote last time.

 But we'll get to that part later.

 First up let's do an <abbr  title="Minimum Viable Product">MVP</abbr>.
-We'll be running our web server on Deno — or you can use Node.js if you wanna — so make sure [it's installed](https://deno.land).
+We'll be running our web server on Deno so make sure [it's installed](https://deno.land) — or you can use Node.js/Express if you're familiar with that.
+Basically we just want a http server listening on a TCP port.

-Make a `server.ts` in a new project folder with the following:
+Make `server.ts` in a new project folder and chuck in:

 ```typescript
 import { Application } from  "https://deno.land/x/oak/mod.ts";